NAEP-AS-Challenge/math-prediction/readme.md

 -   The first-place prize for the **interpretability analysis** challenge is \$20,000, with up to 2 runner-up prizes of \$5,000 each.

+Prizes will be awarded to a single organization or lead contact, and distribution of funds is at the discretion of the participating team.
 Participation in the prediction challenge and results that are within the 10 most accurate submissions is required for participation in the interpretability challenge.

 <a id="timeline"></a>